Battle of Roliça: Background

-British intervention on the Iberian Peninsula started with the Battle of Roliça.

 In the months after occupying Portugal, Napoleon attempted the conquest and control of Spain.
 He met much resistance but it was disorganised even when it was effective.
 By the end of July the Spanish had met the French a dozen times, winning, or at least not losing, at seven of those meetings.
-Their most spectacular victory was in southern Spain on 23 July 1808, when General Castaños surrounded and forced 18,000 French under General Dupont to surrender at Baylen.
-On 30 July 1808, the French division of General Loison massacred the population, men, women, and children, of Évora.
+Their most spectacular victory was in southern Spain on 23 July 1808, when General Castaños surrounded and forced 18,000 French under General Dupont to surrender at Bailén.
+On 30 July 1808, the French division of General Louis Henri Loison massacred the population, men, women, and children, of Évora.
 Both of these events were to have an effect on the future of each nation's relationships with British troops.

-On the same day, Wellesley received a letter from Viscount Castlereagh, the Secretary of War, that informed him that General Junot's forces numbered more than 25,000.
+On the same day, Wellesley received a letter from Robert Stewart, Viscount Castlereagh, the Secretary of State for War, that informed him that General Jean-Andoche Junot's forces numbered more than 25,000.
 Castlereagh forwarded his plans to augment the British Army in Portugal by another 15,000 men.
 General Sir John Moore was to arrive with an army from Sweden, and another force would be forwarded from Gibraltar.
 The command of this larger force would pass to Sir Hew Dalrymple (the Governor of Gibraltar, a 60-year-old general who had seen active service only in a failed campaign in Flanders in 1793–1794).
-Dalrymple would be seconded by Sir Harry Burrard, attended by five other generals, all senior to Wellesley (Dalrymple, Burrard, Moore, Hope, Fraser, and Lord Paget).
-The ambitious General Wellesley hoped to make something happen during the time he still commanded the army in Portugal.
+Dalrymple would be seconded by Sir Harry Burrard, attended by five other generals, all senior to Wellesley (Dalrymple, Burrard, Moore, John Hope, Alexander Fraser, and Lord Paget).
+The ambitious Lieutenant General Wellesley hoped to make something happen during the time he still commanded the army in Portugal.